• Skip to primary navigation

 Factors such as flavor strength, brewing time, caffeine content, mouthfeel, texture, and bean choice will help you find the espresso that you desire.

-Long pull espresso, known as lungo, uses more water for a milder flavor.
+Long pull espresso, known as lungo, uses more water for a milder flavor - read an espresso vs lungo comparison that outlines volume and taste differences for more detail.

 Short pull espresso, or ristretto, uses less water for a bolder taste.